-Inquire with personal references if the adoptive family has taken good care of their current or past pets.
+Call personal references and ask if the adoptive family has taken good care of their current or past pets.
 See if you can find out what happened to the pets they previously owned.
-Did they die of natural causes after 15 years, or did they seem to disappear after a few weeks?
+Did previous pets die of natural causes after so many years, or did they seem to disappear after a few weeks?

-Call their current or past veterinarian and ask about the family’s other pets and how well they cared for them.
-The vet may not give you very detailed information, but confirm that they have a relationship with a vet and ask whether they recommend the family as good guardians.
+Call their current or past veterinarian and ask about the family’s other pets and how were they cared for.
+The vet may not give you very detailed information, but confirm that they have a relationship with a vet and ask whether they recommend the family as good pet guardians.

-Animal abuse registries are growing rapidly in response to public pressure.
-If you live in an area that has one, be sure to use it.
-A record of people convicted of animal cruelty in the past so that shelters and rescue groups can avoid them.
+Animal abuser registries are growing rapidly in response to public pressure.
+If you live in an area with such a registry, be sure to take advantage of it.
+Listed are past animal cruelty convictions of local people so that shelters and rescue groups can avoid them.

-Alternatively, you can contact breed rescues in your area and ask them if they would be willing to help you place the dog.
-Most rescues may not take owner surrenders.
-However, if the dog passes their behavior evaluation, you can keep the dog until a home is found.
-If the dog passes their behavior evaluation, they may help place the dog.
+You can also reach out to breed rescues in your area and ask if they would be willing to help you place your dog.
+Inundated with dogs, many rescues may not take owner surrenders, but if you can keep the dog until a home is found and if the dog passes their behavior evaluation, they may help place your dog.

-If you are still not convinced, giving away animals for free is a bad idea.
-Please be aware that dishonest people fraudulently obtain animals for profit by answering “Free to Good Home” ads.
+Suppose you are still not convinced giving away animals for free is bad.
+Please be aware that dishonest people routinely obtain animals for profit by fraudulently answering “Free to Good Home” ads.
 They know all the “right” answers to your questions because they do this sort of thing regularly; they appear friendly and honest.
-Some will bring along their children or family to make it look like they are a loving family.
-How will a person afford veterinary care, food, and supplies if he or she is unable or unwilling to pay an adoption fee for a pet?
-And what about vet bills if a pet gets sick?
+Some will bring along their family or children to make it look like it’s a loving family.
+If a person cannot afford or is not willing to pay an adoption fee for a pet, how will they afford the routine expenses of veterinary care, food, and supplies?
+And how will they ever afford vet bills if the pet gets sick?